Thalidomide scandal: Australia and New Zealand

-Australian obstetrician William McBride raised concern about thalidomide after a midwife called Sister Pat Sparrow first suspected the drug was causing birth defects in the babies of patients under McBride's care at Crown Street Women's Hospital in Sydney.
+Australian obstetrician William McBride raised concern about thalidomide after a midwife named Sister Pat Sparrow first suspected the drug was causing birth defects in the babies of patients under McBride's care at Crown Street Women's Hospital in Sydney.
 German paediatrician Widukind Lenz, who also suspected the link, is credited with conducting the scientific research that proved thalidomide was causing birth defects in 1961.
 Further animal tests were conducted by George Somers, Chief Pharmacologist of Distillers Company in Britain, which showed fetal abnormalities in rabbits.
 Similar results were also published showing these effects in rats and other species.

-Lynette Rowe, who was born without limbs, led an Australian class action lawsuit against the drug's manufacturer, Grünenthal, which fought to have the case heard in Germany.
+Lynette Rowe, who was born without limbs, led an Australian class action lawsuit against the drug's manufacturer, Grünenthal, who fought to have the case heard in Germany.
 The Supreme Court of Victoria dismissed Grünenthal's application in 2012, and the case was heard in Australia.
 On 17 July 2012, Rowe was awarded an out-of-court settlement, believed to be in the millions of dollars and providing precedence for class action victims to receive further compensation.
 In February 2014, the Supreme Court of Victoria endorsed the settlement of $89 million AUD to 107 victims of the drug in Australia and New Zealand.

 Germany

 In East Germany, thalidomide was rejected by the Central Committee of Experts for the Drug Traffic in the GDR, and was never approved for use.
-There are no known thalidomide children born in East Germany.
-Meanwhile, in West Germany, it took some time before the increase in dysmelia at the end of the 1950s was connected with thalidomide.
+Despite this, there were still between 12 and 80 known cases of thalidomide-children in the GDR, where the mothers had thalidomide smuggled into the GDR from West Germany.
+There, it took some time before the increase in dysmelia at the end of the 1950s was connected with thalidomide.
 In 1958, Karl Beck, a former pediatric doctor in Bayreuth, wrote an article in a local newspaper claiming a relationship between nuclear weapons testing and cases of dysmelia in children.
 Based on this, FDP leader Erich Mende requested an official statement from the federal government.
 For statistical reasons, the main data series used to research dysmelia cases started by chance at the same time as the approval date for thalidomide.
-After the Nazi regime with its Law for the Prevention of Hereditarily Diseased Offspring used mandatory statistical monitoring to commit various crimes, western Germany had been very reluctant to monitor congenital disorders in a similarly strict way.
+After the Nazi regime with its Law for the Prevention of Hereditarily Diseased Offspring used mandatory statistical monitoring to murder disabled individuals, western Germany had been very reluctant to monitor congenital disorders in a similarly strict way.
 The parliamentary report rejected any relation with radioactivity and the abnormal increase of dysmelia.
 Also the DFG research project installed after the Mende request was not helpful.
 The project was led by pathologist Franz Büchner, who ran the project to propagate his teratological theory.
 Büchner saw lack of healthy nutrition and behavior of the mothers as being more important than genetic reasons.
-Furthermore, it took a while to appoint a Surgeon General in Germany; the Federal Ministry of Health was not founded until 1962, some months after thalidomide was banned from the market.
+Furthermore, it took a while to appoint a Surgeon General in West Germany; the Federal Ministry of Health was not founded until 1962, some months after thalidomide was banned from the market.
 In West Germany approximately 2,500 children were born with birth defects from thalidomide.